wp-plugins/feed-geomashup/readme.txt

 2. Feed GeoMashup feed-specific overrides

 == Upgrade Notice ==

+= 2.1 =
+Introduces the option to filter mapped posts by longitude and latitude.
+Only posts within a given range will be syndicated.

 = 2.0 =
 This is a significant advance over the initial release.
 You can now find FeedGeoMashup options among the FeedWordPress settings.
 You can opt to filter out posts that do not include GeoRSS data.
 You can set a site-wide preference and feed-specific overrides.